ManoJ9082/Securing-an-Apache-Web-Server/README.md

 # Securing-an-Apache-Web-Server

 ## Objective
-[Brief Objective - Remove this afterwards]

-**Objective:**

-Strengthen our Apache web server's defenses on Ubuntu by implementing comprehensive security measures.
-This will safeguard sensitive data, ensure uninterrupted service, and uphold the integrity of our system against potential threats.
-By proactively enhancing our server's security, we aim to provide a safer and more reliable environment for our users and stakeholders.
+Let's fortify our Apache web server on Ubuntu with strong security measures.
+This will protect sensitive data, keep our service running smoothly without interruptions, and maintain the integrity of our system against potential threats.
+By proactively boosting our server's security, we're committed to providing a safer and more reliable environment for our users and stakeholders.

 ### Skills Learned